Health Insurers Annual Reports

 The provisions of Title 18 V.S.A. § 9414(a)(5) requires that the Commissioner, commencing with calendar year 2016, prepare an annual report on or before July 1 of each year providing the number of complaints received during the previous calendar year regarding violations or suspected violations of the standards set forth in this section or adopted by rule pursuant to this section.
 The report is to specify the aggregate number of complaints related to each standard, and such reports may be found here.

 H-2009-03, Consumer Protection and Quality Requirements for Managed Care Organizations, helps to ensure consumer protection and quality requirements that managed care organizations (MCO).
 MCOs are required to submit their reports to the department on or before July 15 annually.
-Below are the most recent reports from 2020.
+Below are the most recent reports from plan year 2021.

 Filing and Reporting Instructions